 Spicy Prawn Pizza - Bonfire Bistro

-A meal for kitchen staff ten years ago led to the genesis of this longstanding and popular Bonfire Bistro Spicy Prawn pie that pops with zest and herbaceousness.
-A wood-fired crust is the vehicle for layers of flavour, like the preserved lemon which adds a concentrated tang and the piquant sriracha which packs a little punch.
+A meal for kitchen staff 10 years ago led to the genesis of this longstanding and popular Bonfire Bistro pie that pops with zest and herbaceousness.
+Preserved lemon adds a concentrated tang—plan ahead, as this ingredient takes at least two weeks to cure.
+Piquant Sriracha packs a little punch and adds that final layer of flavour to this Spicy Prawn Pizza.

 Cauliflower Crust Pizza - Cafe 22